sojs-coding/mcp-security-merge/run-with-google-adk/README.md

 ### IAM access to use Chronicle and SCC

-Please remember that cloud run uses default service account of compute engine service.
+Please remember that Cloud Run uses default service account of compute engine service.
 Go to IAM and provide the service account access to "Chronicle API Viewer" (in the project associated with your SecOps instance) and appropriate role for SCC (roles starting with Security Center in IAM)

 ### Restrict Service To Known Developers / Testers